vlkryl/streetview_objectmapping/README.md

 Parameters:

 These are modified at the top of the python script.
 The main parameters are:
-1) input and output file locations;
+1) input and output CSV file locations;
-2) distance parameters: maximal camera-to-object distance and cluster size;
+2) distance parameters: maximal camera-to-object distance and cluster size (both in meters);
 3) MRF optimization parameters: number of ICM iterations and energy weights as defined in Eq.
 (4) in the technical paper.

 -----------------------------------------------------------